 The process of obtaining copies of your records may take up to 30 days, but we can often get your records quicker than that.
 You can check the status of your record requests on the Order History page in your Portal.

 Psychiatric records can be a bit trickier than regular medical records.
-It is at the physician’s discretion whether to release psychotherapy notes (notes that a mental health professional takes during a conversation with a patient) or not.
+It is at the mental health professional’s discretion whether to release psychotherapy notes (notes that a mental health professional takes during a conversation with a patient) or not.
 But that exception does not apply to information about medications prescriptions or dosages for example.

-Yes, with the possible exception of psychotherapy notes, we can get records from any provider that stores your personal health information.
+Yes, with the possible exception of psychotherapy notes, we can get records from any Custodian that stores your Personal Health Information.

 When we talk about privacy, we mean that we respect your choices about the collection, use and disclosure of your Personal Information.

 Breach of privacy, confidentiality, or security refers to the unauthorized access, collection, use, or disclosure of any Personal Information, including Personal Health Information.

 Personal Health Information is Personal Information relating to the past, present, or future health status of an individual that is created, collected, transmitted, or maintained (collectively, “Processed”) by health plans, health care clearinghouses, health care providers who transmit health information electronically, and/or business associates of those covered entities (“Custodians”).
 This includes health information that can be tied to an individual through identifiers such as: name; address; email address; telephone and fax numbers; social security numbers or other government issued IDs; insurance, medical record, or other account numbers; biometric identifiers; photographs or images; device identifiers; or other persistent identifiers that can reasonably be used to identify an individual.

 Data from which all personal identifiers have been removed, such that the information cannot reasonably be used to identify the individual, is not considered personal health information.

 With your consent, Medchart helps you consolidate and access your health information in a secure online account.
 Specifically, we: